My five go-to ways to ‘recharge’ on your day off!

 Here are some fun face masks I love!
 If you have oil or acne prone skin, this clay mask with TeaTree oil is perfect for breakout prone skin without being too drying.

 If you workout a lot, and have sweaty skin, I really love the Fre Detox Me Face Mask.
-Its perfect for first thing in the morning (while doing your yoga) and feels just as pampering in a nice bubble bath at night!
-Bonus, use my code ‘DTT’ for 15% off!
+It’s perfect for first thing in the morning (while doing your yoga) and feels just as pampering in a nice bubble bath at night!
+Bonus, use my code ‘DTT’ for a discount!

 - Obviously its a nice option to go to the spa or make a nail appointment but if you are short on time (or short on cash) an at-home face mask or scrub is a great way to feel rested and recharged.
 Taking a few extra minutes to put on some luxurious lotion afterwards and really let it soak into your skin can take it to the next level.